apache/incubator-ponymail/README.md

 # ponymail
-Pony Mail - a lightweight web-based mail archive browser Licensed under the Apache License v/2.0
+Pony Mail - a lightweight web-based mail archive browser Licensed under the Apache License v/2.0 and built to scale to millions of archived messages with hundreds of requests per second

 Pony Mail allows you to browse and interact with mailing lists using Mozilla Persona or OAuth2 for authentication.